 Diode, on alert for some reason, frowned.
 “I should be the one asking why you showed up here,” she replied.

 “It’s more like I was summoned here.
-They said it was something related to our conduct as fishermen.”
+They told me it was something related to our conduct as fishermen.”

-“...Ahh, so that’s what this is?”
-Diode glanced at Dishcrash, standing behind Terra, and took a deep breath.
+“...Ahh, so that’s what this is about?”
+Diode glanced at Dishcrash, standing behind Terra, and sighed deeply.
 “I see, so he’s associated with the people denouncing us.”
 She looked relieved.

-Terra leaned over her from the side.
-“Could it be you thought I was on their side?”
-Diode’s cheeks quickly turned red and Terra smiled, seeing her guess had been correct.
-“Don’t worry about it.
-Not knowing anyone around you makes you distrust everyone and everything, doesn’t it?”
+Terra leaned over her to her side.
+“Don't tell me you thought I was on their side.”
+Diode’s cheeks quickly turned red and Terra smiled at seeing she'd guessed correctly.
+“Don’t feel bad about it.
+It's easy to distrust everyone and everything when you don't know anyone around you, isn't it?”

 “...I’m not that paranoid.
-It’s just, I thought that you’d be treated differently to how I am since you’re a member of this clan.”
+It’s just that I thought you would be treated differently from me since you’re a member of this clan.”

-“It’s fine.
-I’m not exactly in good standing either, so it seems like they’re mad at me too.”
+“It’s fine, I'm not exactly in good standing with them either.
+It seems like they're mad at me too.”

 A lively smile grew on Diode’s face as Terra made light of their situation.
 “So, how about we pick a fight together?”

 Terra nodded at her smile—then stopped that thought in its tracks.
-She'd been to multiple meetings with the Council of Elders regarding her pillar boat since inheriting it, but being called out directly by one of their subordinates like this was a first.
+She had been to multiple meetings with the Council of Elders regarding her pillar boat since inheriting it, but this was her first time being directly summoned by one of their subordinates.
 She had a really bad feeling about it.

 “I’d like to say ‘gladly’, but would you mind holding back for a bit?”